I updated this post for the 2017–2018 flu season.

 - The flu season typically runs from October 1 through mid-May, usually peaking in February.

 - The flu is not just an annoyance or similar to a cold.
 You will feel awful for several days and will not feel up to working, doing chores or taking care of your kids.
 And 3,000 to 49,000 people die every year in the U.S. from the flu.
+Last year, 99 children died.

 - The Centers for Disease Control and Prevention (CDC) recommends the flu vaccine for everyone in the U.S. ages 6 months and older.
+For the second year in a row, the CDC is recommending you get the shot, not the FluMist nasal spray, because it is not as effective as the shot.

 - Flu vaccines are covered by most health insurance plans.
 And if they’re not, they usually only cost about $30.